 Pricing Comparison

 Both platforms use enterprise-quoted pricing.
-The difference is scope: LeadConduit bills for lead vetting and distribution, Lead Router bills for vetting, routing, calls, and messaging in one model.
+The difference is scope: LeadConduit bills for lead validation (plus per-filter, per-certificate add-ons).
+Lead Router bills for validation, routing, calls, and messaging in one model.

 LeadConduit